Backlinks (Link Building)

 Prioritize Relevance Over Metrics

 A lower-authority site with a highly relevant audience may be more useful than a higher-authority site with no topical connection.
-Relevance, context, editorial quality, real traffic, and audience fit should carry more weight than a single metric.
+Relevance, context, editorial quality, real traffic, and audience fit should carry more weight than a single score.

 Build Links Gradually and Consistently